Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

   os.environ['AWS_SECRET_ACCESS_KEY'] = 'minioadmin'

-We create a new experiment setting the artifact location to be the "mlflow" bucket we created in the Minio UI (Note: an experiment can only be created once).
+We create a new experiment, setting the artifact location to be the "mlflow" bucket we created in the Minio UI (Note: an experiment can only be created once).
 We then set this as our current experiment.

 .. code-block:: python